What Does a Proposal Writer Do?

 Most proposal writers typically have a business or English degree.

-In fact, every one out of nine proposal writers is not a college graduate, according to Zippia.
+Every one out of nine proposal writers is not a college graduate, according to Zippia.

-Apart from a college or high school degree, full-time proposal writers must also have some inherent capabilities and skills to excel at their jobs.
+Apart from a college or high school degree, full-time proposal writers must also have inherent capabilities and skills to excel at their jobs.

 Do Proposal Writers Require Technical Knowledge?